AdobeDocs/experience-manager-64.en/help/communities/using/groups.md

 ## Modifying Group Properties {#modifying-group-properties}

-The properties of an exisitng sub-community site, specified during the community group creation process, may be modified by selecting the Edit Site icon which appears when hovering over the group card :
+The properties of an exisitng sub-community site, specified during the community group creation process, may be modified by selecting the Edit Site icon which appears when hovering over the group card:

 ![](assets/chlimage_1-142.png)